statisticalbiotechnology/cb2030/questions/clustering.md

 If you want to have a look at other clustering algorithms, [sklearn contain a large set of algorithms](https://scikit-learn.org/stable/modules/clustering.html#k-means).

-1. In both k-means clustering and GMMs, there is a risk of data points being added to different clusters by chance (due to overlap e.g.).
+1. *I:* In both k-means clustering and GMMs, there is a risk of data points being added to different clusters by chance (due to overlap e.g.).
 Are there any other methods that can make sure that this does not happen?
 > No, by definition a data point belongs to just one cluster.

 1. When would you use kernelized *k*-means and when would you use GMMs?
 Should you always compare them or is there some benchmarking involved?